 Effects of Poor Posture is detrimental to your health.
 The effects of poor posture is not just something you observe in the mirror.
 Usually mothers are rather observant and share their concerns about their child’s posture.
 Have you ever tried to sit up straight or tell a child to stand straight but no matter what they seem to sink back into their slouch posture?
 You see, when your spine and muscles are out of balance or weak, you must consciously tell your body to keep straight.
-However, the moment you set you mind on something else, you go right back to your poor posture.
+However, the moment you set your mind on something else, you go right back to your poor posture.

-Although poor posture may seemed to be superficial, the effects of poor posture can be devastating.
+Although poor posture may seem to be superficial, the effects of poor posture can be devastating.
 Even if you don’t mind the poor image of a poor posture, most people can certainly feel it.
 Poor posture can be the reason for neck pain, pain between the shoulders, shoulder pain, lower back pain, knee pain, foot pain, reduced range of movement, and even headaches!
 I know because I see it everyday in my office, but don’t take my word for it.
 Check out the research below.

 Effects of Poor Posture Research